One of my favourite parts of travelling is staying in a Hostel.

 It’s not the first time I’ve stayed in a hostel – I stayed at The Legends in Rome, Italy but the only difference between there and our recent visits was I had never shared a dorm room before!

-This post is not a review of either of the hostels, but rather some top tips from my experience that I want to share with you.
+This post is not a review of any of the hostels, but rather some top tips from my experience that I want to share with you.

 You can find some great deals online for hostels but consider the following questions: